ava-labs/avalanche-docs/docs/apis/avalanchego/apis/subnet-evm.md

 ## eth_getChainConfig

 `eth_getChainConfig` returns the Chain Config of the blockchain.
 This API is enabled by default with `internal-blockchain` namespace.

-This API exists on the C-Chain as well, but in addition to the normal Chain Config returned by the C-Chain `eth_getChainConfig` on subnet-evm additionally returns the upgrade config, which specifies network upgrades activated after the genesis.
+This API exists on the C-Chain as well, but in addition to the normal Chain Config returned by the C-Chain `eth_getChainConfig` on subnet-evm additionally returns the upgrade config, which specifies network upgrades activated after the genesis. **Signature:**
-**Signature**

 ```sh
 eth_getChainConfig({}) -> {chainConfig: json}
 ```

-**Example Call**
+**Example Call:**

 ```sh
 curl -X POST --data '{